forem/forem/docs/frontend/styles.md

 ## Crayons

 Crayons is the design system used by Forem.
-There is a [storybook](https://storybook.js.org/) for crayon that has different elements of the design system.
+There is a [storybook](https://storybook.js.org/) for Crayons that has different elements of the design system.
 You can access hosted version of the storybook in https://storybook.forem.com/